no0dles/hammerkit/docs/task/container.md

 ```
 {% endcode %}

-This example will run an `npm install` command inside a docker container with the image `node:14.16.0`.
+This example will run an `npm install` command inside a container with the image `node:14.16.0`.
 But the container has no access to the local files, nothing will get installed.
 In order to access your project files sources, generates and mounts can be used.

 ### Adding source files/folders